AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 You can learn more from the [Appearance Settings](../Appearance_Settings) article.

-In the sample below, there is a Funnel chart with some of the appearance settings configured:
+In the sample below, there is a Funnel Chart with some of the appearance settings configured:

 ```
 // adjust appearance